-- Continue mandated inspections of mine sites: four times per year for underground mines and two times per year for surface mines. - Conduct technical compliance assistance visits with mines, including providing best practices focused on the safe use of powered haulage equipment. - Enhance mine operator and miner training regarding powered haulage equipment safety. - Review powered haulage accidents to identify root causes, if any, that can serve as the focus of targeted initiatives. - Optimize use of technology and other innovations in mining activities involving powered haulage equipment. - Invite alliances, mining associations, labor organizations, mining companies, and state agencies to partner with MSHA in efforts to focus on powered haulage injury reductions. - Provide training at Mine Safety and Health Conferences specific to reducing accidents caused by powered haulage equipment.
+- Continue mandated inspections of mine sites: four times per year for underground mines and two times per year for surface mines. - Conduct technical compliance assistance visits with mines, including providing best practices focused on the safe use of powered haulage equipment. - o Enhance mine operator and miner training regarding powered haulage equipment safety. - Review powered haulage accidents to identify root causes, if any, that can serve as the focus of targeted initiatives. - Optimize use of technology and other innovations in mining activities involving powered haulage equipment. - o Invite alliances, mining associations, labor organizations, mining companies, and state agencies to partner with MSHA in efforts to focus on powered haulage injury reductions. - o Provide training at Mine Safety and Health Conferences specific to reducing accidents caused by powered haulage equipment.

-Summary of Progress - FY 2020 Quarter 3
+Summary of Progress - FY 2020 Quarter 4

-- MSHA continues to promote best practices to prevent injuries and fatalities associated with powered ٠ haulage accidents. - Due to the COVID-19 pandemic, Educational Field and Small Mine Services did not visit mines to ٠ provide compliance assistance and inspectors were not able to gather groups of miners to discuss best practices with respect to powered haulage. - On June 30, 2020, MSHA held its Quarterly Stakeholder Call to review the 2020 fatalities including ٠ those associated with powered haulage, discuss slip and fall statistics, prevention, and enforcement in light of COVID-19. - The Powered Haulage Initiative website at www.msha.gov/poweredhaulage includes pages ٠ highlighting Conveyor Safety, Large Equipment Blind Spots, and Seat Belt Usage.
+- MSHA continues to promote best practices to prevent injuries and fatalities associated with powered haulage accidents. - In FY 2020, MSHA met its four percent reduction target for its Agency Priority Goal (APG) that tracks the injury rate caused by powered haulage equipment.
+The FY 2020 result of 0.171 was a 4.0% decrease from FY 2019. - Due to the COVID-19 pandemic, Educational Field and Small Mine Services did not visit mines to provide compliance assistance and inspectors were not able to gather groups of miners to discuss best practices with respect to powered haulage. - On June 30, 2020, MSHA held its Quarterly Stakeholder Call to review the 2020 fatalities including those associated with powered haulage, discuss slip and fall statistics, prevention, and enforcement in light of COVID-19. - On September 17, 2020 MSHA held its Quarterly Stakeholder Call to review 2020 Quarter-4 fatalities and emphasized those associated with powered haulage, contractors, electrocution, fall from heights, and enforcement in light of COVID-19. - The Powered Haulage Initiative website at www.msha.gov/poweredhaulage includes pages highlighting Conveyor Safety, Large Equipment Blind Spots, and Seat Belt Usage.
 Inspectors at all field offices continue to focus on conveyor safety in mine visits, distributing hardhat stickers and brochures.
-MSHA continues to promote its outreach efforts through social media, the MSHA website, and quarterly stakeholder calls. - MSHA plans to award up to \$400,000 in funding through its Brookwood-Sago grant program and ٠ \$10,537,000 through its State grant program to support education and training that focuses on powered haulage safety among other topics. - MSHA also plans to issue a proposed rule with the potential to require mine operators to develop a ٠ safety program for mobile equipment at surface mines and surface areas of underground mines.
+MSHA continues to promote its outreach efforts through social media, the MSHA website, and quarterly stakeholder calls. - MSHA awarded \$400,000 in funding through its Brookwood-Sago grant program and \$10,537,000 through its state grant program to support education and training that focuses on powered haulage safety, among other topics. - MSHA also plans to issue a proposed rule with the potential to require mine operators to develop a safety program for mobile equipment at surface mines and surface areas of underground mines.
 MSHA anticipates the proposed rule will be published in December 2020.
-5